You’re interested in working with me?

 Click Here To Schedule A Quick Conversation For Sometime This Week.

-After a consultation, if we think we are a good fit for each other, I usually begin a project by putting a proposal together.
+After a consultation, if we think we are a good fit for each other, I begin a project by putting a proposal together.

 Once I have understood what needs to be done, my proposal will outline how I can help solve your problem, what you options are, what my solution could look like, how much it will cost and how long it will take.